soggybag/Swift-Closure-Tutorial/README.md

 ## Intro

 Closures are self-contained blocks of functionality.
-Sometimes closures are called "blocks".
+Sometimes closures are called blocks, lambdas, or anonymous functions in other languages.

 If you are familiar with functions than you should understand closures with little effort.
 In Swift functions are a special case of closure.

 In a nustshell closures are functions with the added bonus that they can be treated as a value type.

-Closures can be:
+Closures can:

 - Passed as values
 - Assigned to variables
-- Closures can capture (or __enclose__) variables from the surrounding context (more on this later)
+- Capture (or __enclose__) variables from the surrounding context

 **Question:**